NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Earth

 We consider the Earth's density profile to be smoothly varying except at a finite number of sharp discontinuities.
 We base our density models on the Preliminary Reference Earth Model (PREM) \cite{Dziewonski:1981xy} and use the electron fractions from \cite{Mocioiu:2000st}.
-We assume the atmosphere to be true vacuum.
+We assume the atmosphere to be true vacuum\footnote{This is an excellent approximation.
+We have calculated the maximum shift in the probabilities across $E\in[2,40]$ GeV and $\cos\theta_z\in[-1,0.1]$ to be:

+where the production height is 10 km, the detector depth is 2 km, and the atmosphere is either true vacuum or has $\rho Y_e=0.5\times10^{-3}$ g/cm$^3$ which is conservative, e.g.~large.}.

 We also provide various modifications to the Earth model in the code.
 In one, we merge the top several layers of the PREM together so that there are only four layers in total.
 In another, we take the four constant layers provided in the \texttt{prob3++} code \cite{Barger:1980tf}.
 We also provide two other very useful Earth models.
 In one we take $N$ layers of constant density sampled from the PREM distribution, and in the other we set the density of the entire Earth as constant.
 Finally, it is simple for the user to insert their own Earth model of arbitrary spherical complexity.
 More details on the prebuilt Earth models are provided in the user's guide.